markclare1992/markclare1992.github.io/_posts/2018-06-28-Shot-Selection.md

 ---

 ## Shot location
-I wanted to look at whether teams take shots from different locations depending on what the current score is, I was also interested to see if how chances are created change based on this too.
+I wanted to look at whether players take shots from different locations depending on what the current score is.
+I was also interested in seeing how shots are generated and whether that chages too.
 Removing penalties from the dataset and plotting the average locations for shots gave the plot below.

 <figure class='centre'>